textileio/papers/draft.md

 3. Decode external IPLD Nodes into Events, which can then be dispatched locally.

-For example, if within a Model (write) Transaction, a new *Entity* is created and another one is updated, these two Actions will be sent to the Event Codec to transform them into Events.
-These Events have a payload of bytes with the encoded transformation(s).
+For example, if within a Collection's (write) Transaction, a new Entity is created and another one is updated, these two Actions will be sent to the Event Codec to transform them into Events.
+These Events have a Payload of bytes with the encoded transformation(s).
 Currently, the only implementation of Event Codec is a *JSON Patcher*, which transforms Actions into JSON-merge/patch objects [@rfc7396;@rfc6902].
+The Event Codec is essentailly a "projection" in ES + CQRS terminology.

 [Entity]{#def:Entity}
 : An Entity is made up of a series of ordered Events referring to a